This page was last updated Tuesday May 27, 2025 at 13:24:00 EDT.

 and correct.
 If you believe there's been a mistake in grading, please

-bring it to the instructor's or the TA's attention in office hours
+bring it to the instructor's attention in office hours

 within one week after the scores are posted.
 Regrade requests after